setanarut/halftonism/README.md

 2. The bottom background layer (base color) must be solid color.

-3. There should be a grayscale heightmap at the top layer for halftone patterns.
-Top layer can be a computer generated heightmap ([Hydraulic-Erosion](https://github.com/dandrino/terrain-erosion-3-ways#simulation), Mandelbrot fractals) or real [DEM heightmaps](https://tangrams.github.io/heightmapper/) or any suitable grayscale gradient.
+3. There should be a grayscale fractal heightmap at the top layer for halftone patterns.
+Top layer can be a computer generated heightmap https://github.com/TadaTeruki/fastlem, Mandelbrot fractals) or real [DEM heightmaps](https://tangrams.github.io/heightmapper/) or any suitable grayscale gradient.

 ### ORA processing with halftonism package